 Currency – The currency in Tanzania is the Tanzanian Shilling (TSH/TZS).
 USD is also accepted but notes printed prior to 2005 are not accepted in many African countries.
 Credit/debit cards are not commonly accepted at business locations however, ATM’s are widely available throughout larger centres.
 Please remember to notify your bank/credit card company of your travel plans.

 Language – Tanzania has more than 100 spoken languages.
-The two offical languages are Swahili and English.
+The two official languages are Swahili and English.
 Locals love to greet visitors and are delighted when you respond using their local language.